twisted/twisted/docs/core/howto/index.rst

   Utilities

-  - :doc:`Logging <logging>`
+  - :doc:`Emitting and Observing Logs <logger>`

-    Keep a record of what your application is up to.
+    Keep a record of what your application is up to, and inspect that record to discover interesting information.
+    (You may also be interested in the :doc:`legacy logging system <logging>` if you are maintaining code written to work with older versions of Twisted.)

   - :doc:`Symbolic constants <constants>`

     enum-like constants.

   - :doc:`Twisted RDBMS support with adbapi <rdbms>`

     Using SQL with your relational database via DB-API adapters.